 Prion Protein

 Cellular prion protein (PrPC) is a cell surface glycoprotein encoded by the gene PRNP.
-The physiological roles of PrPC are poorly understood, however its misfolded form (PrPSc) plays a critical role in neurogenerative transmissible spongiform encephalopathies (TSEs).
+The physiological roles of PrPC are poorly understood, however its misfolded form (PrPSc) plays a critical role in neurodegenerative transmissible spongiform encephalopathies (TSEs).

 Products